Weekly webinar | 100 CELPIP writing prompts + sample responses for CA$5/month Webinar Writing hub Sample essays

 Common problem 2

-Fix: use the present form in the if-clause for likely future results
+Fix: Use the present simple in the if-clause for future conditions.

 Common problem 3